Dream on the Dancefloor

 "Dream on the Dancefloor" is a song by Swedish musician Basshunter, which appears on his fifth studio album, Calling Time.

 Background

 On 13 July 2012, a fragment of the demo version of "Dream on the Dancefloor" was previewed in BBC Radio 1.
+The song heavily samples "L'amour toujours" by Gigi D'Agostino.

 Music video

 Music video was directed by Gareth Evans and uploaded by All Around the World on 28 September 2012.

 Reception

 In 2017 Rebecka Ljung from Aftonbladet described cover of "L'amour toujours" by Moon City Boys as a challenge to "Dream on the Dancefloor" by Basshunter.

 Live performances

 Basshunter performed "Dream on the Dancefloor" in 2011 at Youth Beatz, which was witnessed by around 11,000 spectators.
 The artist also performed the song on 12 May 2012 at Maspalomas Pride 2012, where his performance was recorded and released in a box set among various artists.